yesodweb/yesod-cookbook/Wish-List.md

 ## Key/value stores and caching

-There is a proposal to improve the per-request cache in ticket #268, based on a `Typeable` type-tagged key map.
+There is now per-request caching based on a `Typeable` type-tagged key map.
 This type of keys could be used for typesafe storage in a modular way in more places, without polluting everything with type variables, for example:

 * Generalize sessions, instead of a Map Text ByteString, make something akin to `(Typeable key, Serializable a) => Map key a`, the current `lookupSession` and `setSession` session map could then just be stored under one key.
 This would make it easier to make an `addMessage` that builds a list of messages to be displayed, and also for subsites or widgets to store their session things under their own key.
 * Flexible general-purpose caching: a bit more complex than per-request cache because of the longer lifetime: use the API for making caches (preferred storage location: foundation type?) with a longer lifetime, for caching things like RSS feeds, updates from remote sites, that only need to be regenerated once in a while.
 API functions for automatically expiring cache items after a fixed amount of time, or explicitly expiring.